aftrhrslog/aftrhrslog.github.io/content/about.md

 Over time, I hope this becomes less of a collection of posts and more of a record of how my **interests, opinions, and perspective** have changed.

-## What I Do

-I work in **medicine**.
-It's work I care about, but I’ve always been curious about things beyond my work.
-There has always been something else I wanted to learn, try, or take apart just to see how it works.

 ## Things I Tinker With

 I first picked up **R**, thinking R programming skills might be useful for my career.